maxcong001/innoHub/2021/opanApi-generator-nghttp2/readme.md

 2. openapi generator support for nghttp2 C++ client -- to do
 3. openapi to json schema, this is used by static json/rapid json for schema validation and mapping json schema to C++ class -- done   https://github.com/maxcong001/openAPI2JsonSchema
 4. static json/rapid json support for schema validation support
+5. nghttp2 asio clinet example with json support
+6. mustache support with the example
+7. openapi core language change base on the example

 ## open issue
 1. open API generator supprot anyof/oneof/allof not so well